Mariia Pinchuk

 Mariia Pavlivna Pinchuk (Марія Павлівна Пінчук, born 7 April 2006) is a Ukrainian ice dancer.
-With her skating partner, Mykyta Pogorielov, she is a three-time ISU Junior Grand Prix medalist (including gold at the 2023 JGP Turkey), a two-time Ukrainian junior national champion (2021, 2022), and competed in the final segment at two World Junior Figure Skating Championships.
+With her skating partner, Mykyta Pogorielov, she is the 2023 CS Denis Ten Memorial bronze medalist, a three-time ISU Junior Grand Prix medalist (including gold at the 2023 JGP Turkey), a two-time Ukrainian junior national champion (2021, 2022), and competed in the final segment at two World Junior Championships.

 Personal life

 Pinchuk was born on 7 April 2006 in Kharkiv, Ukraine.
 Pinchuk and her mother fled Kharkiv during the Russian invasion of Ukraine and have lived in Austria since mid-March 2022.
 Her father, sister, and grandparents remained in Ukraine.

 Career

 Early years

 Pinchuk and Pogorielov made their international junior debut in the 2020–21 season which, as a result of the COVID-19 pandemic, featured few events, in particular for junior skaters.
 Despite this, they won three silver medals at smaller events held in Europe, most notably the Budapest Trophy.
 They won both the national novice and junior titles.